Can I Put my 3-Year-Old Up for Adoption? [How Adoption Can be Life-Changing]

 The Process of Placing a 3-Year-Old for Adoption

-It’s never too late to choose adoption.
 This may come as a surprise to many, but, even though it is less common, it is still possible to place a child for adoption at 3 years old.
-American Adoptions has worked with mothers and children in this age range.
+While American Adoptions primarily places newborns and young infants, our agency has worked with some mothers and children in this age range.